v-ch322/petclinic/readme.md

 The solution for Ansible is placed in 'Ansible_Petclinic/' directory.
 AWS t2.micro should be used.
-File 'myhost' should be edited: path to ssh key, IP address of the terget host.
+File 'myhost' should be edited: path to ssh key, IP address of the target host.

 Execution with the command:
 ansible-playbook -i myhost Java-Petclinic.yml